Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Lifting Hamiltonian systems

 and minimize the functional

-The latter functional is called {\it the cost functional} and $\varphi$ is called the cost function. \begin{definition} We will denote the above optimal control problem as the optimal control problem associated to $(\xi, f, \varphi)$. \end{definition}
+The latter functional is called {\it the cost functional} and ${\sf c}$ is called \emph{the cost function}. \begin{definition} We will denote the above optimal control problem as the optimal control problem associated to $({\sf a}, {\sf b}, {\sf c})$. \end{definition}

-A sufficient condition for an admissible control to be a solution to this optimal control problem is given by the Pontryagin Maximum Principle (PMP).
-In order to present this result in a simpler way, we will just write the formulation assuming that $\calU$ can be written as a trivial fiber bundle $\calU = M \times U$, which can be considered a local version of the general case.
-See Remark \ref{re:PMPnontriv} for how this statement can be reformulated for the case when $\calU$ cannot be trivialized.
-For proof of this theorem, we refer to \cite[Theorem 12.3]{AgSa04}.
+A sufficient condition for an admissible control to be a solution to this optimal control problem is given by the Pontryagin maximum principle (PMP).
+In order to present this result in a simpler way, we will write the formulation assuming that $\calA$ is a trivial fiber bundle $\calA = M \times U$, which can be considered a local version of the general case.
+See Remark \ref{re:PMPnontriv} for how this statement can be reformulated for the case when $\calA$ cannot be trivialized.
+For the proof of this theorem, we refer to \cite[Theorem~12.3]{AgSa04}.